A chilly night in street is the price of a glimpse of royal newlyweds

 Related

-The two Karens were strangers, until about 12 hours ago when they parked they lawn chairs side by side on the High Street.
+The two Karens were strangers until Friday night when they parked they lawn chairs side by side on the High Street.
 Overnight, they bonded.

 “For me it’s not about the royal family, it’s the event.
 It’s about being part of a historic event and meeting new people.
-Talking to people I wouldn’t normally talk to,” said Clout.
+Talking to people I wouldn’t normally talk to,” Clout said.